Ankita-89/FinalDataVizProject/README.md

-# This repository contains final infographic , jupyter notebook including world map color coded with normalized happiness score and interactive world map using google maps and javascript.
+# This repository contains final dataviz project components : infographic , jupyter notebook including world map color coded with normalized happiness score and interactive world map using google maps and javascript.
+Also, includes the visualizations which we performed in second part and extended to the third part to create the world map.